microsoft/language-server-protocol/_specifications/base/0.9/specification.md

 	/**
 	 * Optional progress percentage to display (value 100 is considered 100%).
 	 * If not provided infinite progress is assumed and clients are allowed
-	 * to ignore the `percentage` value in subsequent in report notifications.
+	 * to ignore the `percentage` value in subsequent report notifications.
 	 *
 	 * The value should be steadily rising.
 Clients are free to ignore values
 	 * that are not following this rule.
-The value range is [0, 100] */ percentage?: uinteger;
+The value range is [0, 100].
+	 */
+	percentage?: uinteger;
 }